github-samples/turn-based-game-mcp/.github/instructions/testing.instructions.md

 - Test loading states and error boundaries
 - Include integration tests for complex workflows
 - Verify all game states (playing, finished, error)

+## General Principles

+- New features require unit tests
+- Tests should cover edge cases and error conditions
+- Test names should clearly describe what they test
+- Use table-driven tests when testing multiple similar scenarios